oliverservin/hey-world/drafts/alpha.md

 }
 ```

-For editing links, I'm thinking of using an inline edit, so that when the user clicks the edit link button, it shows the edit link fields inline instead of opening a new page.
-To support this, I need an edit link action in the Livewire component to first verify the user can edit the selected link with a bio link policy, assign the editing link that the user is actually editing, and populate the edit form with the selected link.
+For editing links, I plan to use inline editing.
+When the user clicks the edit link button, the edit fields will appear inline instead of opening a new page.
+To support this, I need an edit link action in the Livewire component to verify that the user can edit the selected link using a bio link policy.
+This action will assign the link being edited and populate the edit form with the selected link.

 ```php
 // resources/views/pages/bio-links.blade.php